-However, I got a tour to both places for 10 bucks.
+However, I got a tour of both places for 10 bucks.
 Although it was a group tour, there were just two of us, a young German and me.

 So anyway, this film prepares you in a very informative fashion.
 Actually, this additional information and preparation is the main reason why I would recommend to rather go on a tour than with a tuk-tuk driver.